 Even the best full-size strollers are not safe for jogging with a baby.
 They lack the design features necessary to reduce the jarring shocks a baby could experience as parents jog over uneven surfaces.
 It's hard to avoid hazards like bumps in the road, curbs, uneven sidewalks, and sections of non-paved surfaces when you are running, and non-jogging strollers lack the ability to navigate these hazards at speed safely.

 Jogging strollers have several features designed to reduce the impact of the road:

-- Locking/Fixed front wheel — If you try to jog with a traditional stroller, or even a jogger with the front wheel unlocked, you will find that the front wheel(s) start wobbling.
-This creates strong vibrations in the stroller and makes jogging uncomfortable for you and baby.
-This can also result in the front wheel(s) turning so sharply that the jogger tips over.
-All strollers designed for jogging provide the ability to fully lock the front wheel, and the better products offer adjustable tracking for straight movement.
+- Locking/Fixed front wheel — If you try to jog with a traditional stroller or even a jogger with the front-wheel unlocked, you will find that the front wheel(s) start wobbling.
+This wobble creates strong vibrations in the stroller and makes jogging uncomfortable for you and your baby.
+This movement can also result in the front wheel(s) turning so sharply that the jogger tips over.
+All strollers designed for jogging provide the ability to lock the front wheel fully, and better products offer adjustable tracking for straight movement.

 Your Multi-Purpose Stroller